 1. Do you accept insurance?

 Insurance companies and plans vary in their coverage of homebirth midwifery services.
 I am NOT currently in-network with any insurance company, so all services are considered out-of-network.
 If you are interested in submitting a claim with your insurance plan, I can process a verification of benefits with your insurance to get an estimation of covered services.
-At the conclusion of care at 6 weeks postpartum, I will provide you with a document for you to submit to your insurance company for any potential reimbursement.
+At the conclusion of care at 6 weeks' postpartum, I will provide you with a document for you to submit to your insurance company for any potential reimbursement.
 Whether you plan to submit for reimbursement from your insurance plan or not, the complete fee for the homebirth midwifery package is due in full by the end of the 36th week of pregnancy.
 Many families find that, with or without insurance coverage, home birth is more reasonably priced than uncomplicated vaginal birth in the hospital, and sometimes even lower priced than the average hospital co-pay.
 The complete fee for out-of-hospital midwifery services are generally 60% less than similar services provided in the hospital setting.
 Just remember that you can expect to have the out-of-pocket expenses of your co-insurance and out-of network deductible regardless of location of birth: home, birth center, or hospital.
 If you have a HSA, HRA, or FSA, you may use that to help pay for your midwifery care, as well.
 I accept payments plans, and provide discounts for early payment.